 - Our membership is small.
 This allows maximum opportunity for input and interaction by members.
 It also maintains a level of informality allowing trust and relationships to grow among the membership and with key stakeholders including with EU policymakers.
 Our size enables ERFF to stay flexible so that we can adapt our strategy and activities as necessary

 - ERFF focuses on all aspects of the retail financial sector from traditional products and services eg banking, mortgages, insurance to wider private client retail investment side including pensions.
-Our range of EU policy focus covers not simply the EU consumer financial services action plan but also linked areas such as sustainable finance, Capital Markets Union and the Digital Single Market, including FinTech.
+Our range of EU policy focus covers not simply the EU consumer financial services Action Plan but also linked areas such as sustainable finance, CMU and the Digital Single Market, including FinTech.

 ERFF’s objectives are to: